-June is a great month to be in the garden because you not only get to plant your favorite vegetables, herbs and flowers but you also are harvesting some of your first crops of the year.
+June gardening tasks can be very enjoyable since you now get to move toward the harvesting faze.
+This is a great month to be in the garden because you not only get to plant your favorite vegetables, herbs, and flowers but you also are harvesting some of your first crops of the year.

 No matter where you live you need to go through the garden to make sure you have everything in place to support your plants.
 Trellis, Cages, and all other support systems need to be in place so that you do not harm root systems that are growing and to provide support to your plants now that fruit and vegetables are setting on.

-June is national pollinator month and is actually now celebrated internationally, go out into your community to learn more about polinators and what you can do to support the pollinators in your area.
+June is national pollinator month and is actually now celebrated internationally, go out into your community to learn more about pollinators and what you can do to support the pollinators in your area.

 Weekly weeding should take place to control any weeds that are growing to allow the vegetables to grow without competing with the weeds.